ISISComputingGroup/ibex_developers_manual/New-Galil-Driver.md

 ## Changes from previous driver

 * turning motors on using the motor record PREM field no longer works (the on state is now tested before PREM is run) so you need to set MTR0101_AUTOONOFF_CMD etc. to "On" (this has been adjusted in SetupR3Axis.bat)
-* GalilStartController() has lost the "display code" argument, so you need to move the "Thread mask" argument (ususally "3" for us) one position earlier in your local settings/galil/galil*.cmd files
+* GalilStartController() has lost the "display code" argument, so you need to move the "Thread mask" argument (ususally value "3" for us) one position earlier in your local settings/galil/galil*.cmd files
 * Home position is now always set to 0, so PVs like MTR0101_HOMEVAL_SP and MTR0101_PHOME_CMD have been removed

 ## TODO